enonic/old-xp-doc/doc/admintools/contentstudio/inspection-panel.rst

 Insert tab
 ----------

-This tab has a list of component types that can be added to the page in a two step process.
+This tab has a list of :ref:`cs_components` that can be added to the page in a two step process.
 The first step is to drag and drop a component type placeholder to a region in the page editor.
 The second step is to select the specific component from a dropdown selector in the placeholder.